abg5043/JAXBTutorial/README.md

 ## Example 3: Array Expressed as XML (complex)
 #### Unmarshalling (XML to Java Object)
-  - We will be **unmarshalling** loading the XML from this [url](https://civilserviceusa.github.io/us-states/data/states.xml) .
+  - We will be loading the XML from this [url](https://civilserviceusa.github.io/us-states/data/states.xml).
 The url contains a collection of states in the form of nested XML.
-  - Step 1: We will need to create a limited-type POJO for each individual state.
+  - **Step 1:** We will need to create a limited-type POJO for each individual state.
   ````Java
   /**
  * This class represents a single state object.